idafchev/idafchev.github.io/_posts/2017-07-11-http_steganography.md

 title:  "HTTP Steganography PoC"
 ---

 I wrote a proof of concept for hiding and transfering data in the HTTP headers.
-I don't know if it's a unique idea (probably not), but it's an interesting one and I wanted to implement it.
-In this post I'm going to explain my idea, how it could be used and improved.
+I don't know if it's a unique idea (probably not), but I think it's an interesting one (although not very efficient) and I wanted to implement it.

 You can find the source code [here](https://github.com/idafchev/stego_http).